error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Segment-BasedGroupVelocity.md

 These shifts are not minor refinements—they represent a fundamental reframing of how frequency, energy, and information behave under the influence of gravity.
-By replacing differential continuity with segmental discreteness, this approach bridges a long-standing conceptual gap between general relativity and quantum mechanics.
+By replacing differential continuity with segmental discreteness, this approach bridges a long-standing conceptual gap between General Relativity (GR) (GR) and quantum mechanics.

 8. Further Applications